 If you want to learn more about the challenge and the rules surrounding it, you can read all about them in this news story.

 Poker players, especially those interested in high-stakes online poker, are lighting up the message boards with chatter about the challenge.
 Everyone has their own thoughts, predictions and ridiculous claims on the subject.
-I figured I should jump on board and throw up my top 5 thoughts about the million-dollar durrrr challenge.
+I figured I should jump on board.

 5) People are reading too much into it.
 When I say reading too much into it, I'm talking about picking apart the details, and making up ideas and intentions that, I believe, simply don't exist.

 First, people are saying that this is a challenge open to anyone.

 That in itself is both true and false at the same time; although technically anyone can take Dwan up on his challenge, there are really only a very small handful of people in the world with the money, interest or skill to accept the challenge.
 Although anyone can accept, durrrr's intention was simply to challenge these few people without calling out names.

 Secondly, the exclusion of Phil Galfond is being accorded far too much weight.
 Yes, he is one of the greatest players in the world right now, and possibly the one player to give durrrr the hardest time in this challenge.

 That aside, he is excluded simply because they're very good friends.
 It makes no sense to dedicate all of your poker-playing time to playing against only one person whom you don't want to felt in the first place.
 Even if durrrr did completely bust Galfond, durrrr would just end up staking him afterward.

 Finally, people are crunching the numbers believing that Dwan has spent the time to calculate his exact expected result from setting the line at a 3-1 side prop.
 This is simply untrue as far as I'm concerned.
 Tom Dwan believes, perhaps rightfully so, that no nosebleed poker player can beat him over the long run playing heads-up on four tables.